 HAMPTON ROADS, Va. - A crash led a U.S. Customs and Border Protection officer to get arrested for child pornography charges, according to federal authorities.

-U.S. Customs and Border Protection Officer Joseph Courtland from Chesapeake was arrested by Homeland Security Officials Thursday.
+U.S. Customs and Border Protection Officer Joseph Courtland from Chesapeake was arrested by Homeland Security Officials in November 2019.

 Court documents reveal that back on October 8, he was driving when he hit a VDOT worker on I-264.